rfmoz/grafana-dashboards/README.md

 # grafana-dashboards
 Grafana dashboards

-Only requires the default job_name: node, add as many targets as you need.
+Only requires the default job_name: node, add as many targets as you need in '/etc/prometheus/prometheus.yml'.

 ```